 ILG offers these materials in conjunction with its mission of promoting good government at the local level; its goals include helping local officials understand when they should ask advice about how the rules apply in a given situation.

 More Changes to Come

-Still pending are rule changes related to who is the true recipient of a gift, gifts to an official's family and the travel regulations.
-According to the FPPC, these will be addressed as a separate regulatory projects in 2012.
+Still pending are rule changes related to who is the true recipient of a gift, 33 gifts to an official's family 34 and the travel regulations.
+35